zabbix/zabbix/src/go/plugins/postgres/README.md

 *Default value:* equals the global Timeout configuration parameter.
 *Limits:* 1-30

-**Plugins.Postgres.ConnectTimeout** — The maximum time in seconds for waiting when a connection has to be established.
+**Plugins.Postgres.Timeout** — The maximum time in seconds for waiting when a connection has to be established.
 *Default value:* equals the global Timeout configuration parameter.
 *Limits:* 1-30